gbmhunter/blog/content/posts/2013/04-03-how-to-use-cpp-with-psoc-creator/index.md

 ---
-author: gbmhunter
+author: "gbmhunter"
 categories: [ "Programming" ]
 date: 2013-04-03
 draft: false
 lastmod: 2013-04-03
 tags: [ "C", "compiler", " C++", "creator", "programming", "PSoC" ]
-title: How To Use C++ With PSoC Creator
+title: "How To Use C++ With PSoC Creator"
-type: post
+type: "post"
 ---

 Ever wanted to write C++ for the PSoC 5 or 5LP chips in PSoC Creator?

 Well, although PSoC Creator doesn't natively support it, you can quite easily **do a few 'hacks', and you'll be writing in C++ in no time**.

-A new page "[Using C++ With PSoC Creator](/programming/microcontrollers/psoc/using-cplusplus-with-psoc-creator)", under Programming->[PSoC](/programming/microcontrollers/psoc), explains the steps required to compile C++ code in Cypress's PSoC Creator.
+A new page {{% link text="Using C++ With PSoC Creator" src="/programming/microcontrollers/psoc/using-cplusplus-with-psoc-creator" %}}, explains the steps required to compile C++ code in Cypress's PSoC Creator.

 It covers the four main steps: